jantimon/html-webpack-plugin/README.md

 - `title`: The title to use for the generated HTML document.
 - `filename`: The file to write the HTML to.
 Defaults to `index.html`.
    You can specify a subdirectory here too (eg: `assets/admin.html`).
+- `hash`: if `true` then append a unique webpack compilation hash to all included scripts and css files.
+This is useful for cache busting.

 Here's an example webpack config illustrating how to use these options:
 ```javascript